eugenetor/CI-OIDC-Sample/README.md

 ```

 3. **Create Big Commerce API Account**
-In the BigCommerce Portal, go to advanced settings, API Accounts, create a new API Account, noting the API Path, client ID, client secret.
+In the BigCommerce Portal, go to advanced settings, API Accounts, create a new API Account.
+Note the API Path, Client ID, and Client Secret.

 4. **Create the `.env` file**
 This is a hidden file in your filesystem within the Git repo folder.
 Edit it by typing `open .env` if on a mac or use vi on linux.
 If you are on Windows, you will need to set the variables manually in the JS file or find another solution.